 The cause is mostly loss of bone mass or osteoporosis

-This is an abnormal outward curvature of the thoracic vertebrae of the upper back.
+Dowager's hump, also known as hunchback, is an abnormal outward curvature of the thoracic vertebrae of the upper back.
 Compression of the front portion of the involved vertebrae due to osteoporosis leads to forward bending of the spine (kyphosis) and creates a hump at the upper back.
+The Spinomed spine straightening back orthoses can counteract this poor posture.

 Fractures of other bones without any recognizable cause or fractures that occur during everyday activities or movements are an indication of possible osteoporotic disease.
 Hip fractures after minor falls and wrist fractures while supporting weight are common.
 Ribs may even break while coughing.